Aberdeen F.C.–Rangers F.C. rivalry: Aberdeen's rise

 At that time the previously quiet city of Aberdeen was also experiencing an economic boom relating to North Sea oil whereas most of the traditional industries in the city of Glasgow were in terminal decline, so they were no longer the poor relation in the distant north.
 Additionally, the rise of hooliganism in that era involved clashes between Rangers' Inter City Firm and Aberdeen's Soccer Casuals with both mobs ready to travel across the country in their hundreds, intent on causing trouble in the other's territory.
-On-field events increased the tensions, such as Willie Johnston's stamp on John McMaster's neck in 1980 requiring mouth-to-mouth resuscitation, a particularly violent match at Ibrox in 1985 which also involved fans invading the pitch, and various other clashes featuring multiple red cards.
+On-field events increased the tensions, such as Rangers' Willie Johnston's stamp on John McMaster's neck in 1980 requiring mouth-to-mouth resuscitation, a particularly violent match at Ibrox in 1985 which also involved fans invading the pitch, and various other clashes featuring multiple red cards.
 All these factors contributed to a fiery atmosphere among players and fans whenever the clubs met.